RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 - The documentation mentions no need to generate salt. "his implementation on hashing will generate a salt automatically for you"

+- Database Enrichment: It was added historical weather.

 https://github.com/BcryptNet/bcrypt.net

 ## Improvements